jorisdejosselintrue/operator-workshop-edgecase-2024/README.md

 Now if you are checking in another terminal what is happening when you edit the CRD in the `waiter-operator-system` namespace you will see that he pod is getting restarted on edits.
 If the new pod is healthy you will see the changes you have made.

 ### 3. The bar is FALLING APART
 For the keen observers out there you might have seen that the apps is crashing (The lousy barman is getting to drunk) every now and again.
 Now the question is why is this happening?
-Seems like that Jona is helping a little to much.
+Seems like that Jona is helping a little too much.

 Now for this exercise we will not edit the operator directly but still use the CRD's.
 To make it easier the answer lies in the the ansible code that is being run by the operator.
 That ansible code is located in `ansible/waiter-operator/roles/bar/tasks`.

 Now please make Jona stop '''''helping'''''. # Hint: in Ansible if you want to remove a resource you can set `state: "absent"`

-Here is the solution directly if you are weak willed:
+Here is the solution directly (but we implore you to at least try):
 <details>
   <summary>Reveal me</summary>
   The following cronjob is the one spanning the job that makes the barman drunk (Adds an integer):